Is Mesothelioma Lung Cancer : An Overview

 Smoking: Not a Direct Cause

 While smoking is directly linked to lung cancer, it doesn't cause mesothelioma on its own.
-However, smokers exposed to asbestos are at a higher risk of developing mesothelioma than non-smokers exposed to the same level of asbestos.
+However, smokers exposed to asbestos are at a very higher risk of developing mesothelioma than non-smokers exposed to the same level of asbestos.

 Age and Gender: Demographic Factors